Nepenthes: Description

-The trap contains a fluid of the plant's own production, which may be watery or more viscous, and is used to drown the prey.
+The trap contains a fluid secreted by the plant, which may be watery or more viscous, and is used to drown the prey.
 This fluid contains viscoelastic biopolymers that may be crucial to the retention of insects within the traps of many species.
-The viscoelastic fluid in the pitchers is especially effective in the retention of winged insects.
+The viscoelastic fluid in the pitchers is effective in the retention of winged insects.
 The trapping efficiency of this fluid remains high, even when significantly diluted by water, as inevitably happens in wet conditions.

 The lower part of the trap contains glands that absorb nutrients from captured prey.
 Along the upper inside part of the trap is a slick, waxy coating, which makes the escape of its prey nearly impossible.
 Surrounding the entrance to the trap is a structure called the peristome (the "lip"), which is slippery and often quite colourful, attracting prey, but offering an unsure footing.
 The prey-capture effectiveness of the peristome is further enhanced in moist environments, where condensation may cause a thin water film to form on the surface of the peristome.
 When wet, the slippery surface of the peristome causes insects to "aquaplane", or slip and fall, into the pitcher.
 Above the peristome is a lid (the operculum); in many species, this keeps rain from diluting the fluid within the pitcher, the underside of which may contain nectar glands that attract prey.